-Module code: OPLN628 Semester 2 NQF level 8 Module name: Human Resource Development in a Chang ing World

-Upon the completion of this module, the student should be able to demonstrate that they have acquired:

-- the knowledge to analyse the social and economic context of the First World vs the Third World in HRD; - an understanding of the different challenges facing HRD in relevant workplace environments; and - the ability to address critically the special needs of learners and marginalised communities in HRD.
+Module code: OPLN628 Semester 2 NQF level 8 Module name: Human Resource Development in a Changing World Module outcomes Upon the completion of this module, the student should be able to demonstrate that they have acquired: the knowledge to analyse the social and economic context of the First World vs the Third World in HRD; an understanding of the different challenges facing HRD in relevant workplace environments; and the ability to address critically the special needs of learners and marginalised communities in HRD.
+Method of delivery: Part-time; limited contact study.